Caring for Your Mice

 Crock Bowls – These are easy to clean, cannot be chewed and are hard to tip over.
 Two are advisable.
 One for food and one for treats.

-Litter – We recommend pine shavings for your mice.
-Cedar or other aromatic litters may be used in small amounts in the toilet area only.
-This corner should be spot cleaned every one or two days.
+Litter – Aspen shaving or soft bedding made from natural fibres (e.g. CareFRESH®) is recommended for your mice.
+Use of Pine, Cedar or other aromatic litters may not be used due to a mouse's sensitive respiratory system.
 With a little patience, your mice can be potty trained!
 A small animal toilet is easy to remove, reduces the time and cost of maintenance and cuts down on odour.
 A litter scoop should be used to spot clean corners.
 Once a week, wash their cage with hot water and a mild soap, rinse well and dry completely.
 Do not use bleach or other household cleaners, which are harmful to your mice.

 Cage Cleaner – There are pet safe stain and odour removers available for small pets.
 Many are enzyme-based formulas that work naturally to permanently break down stains and odours.
 Once a week, you should clean his cage with a pet safe cleaner, or hot water and mild soap, rinse well and dry.
 Do not use bleach, or other household cleaners, which will irritate your mice’s respiratory system, or even cause worse problems.